Emerson Network Power

 Interview Question – The questions were just about my school, my courses, senior design project, hobbies, and past experiences.
 No hard or technical questions for the first interview.
 The second interview may consists of some technical questions as I was told.
 Answer Question

-I applied through a recruiter and the process took 3+ months - interviewed at Emerson Network Power in February 2013.
+I applied through a recruiter and the process took 3+ months - interviewed at Emerson Network Power in January 2009.

 Interview Details – Initial communication by placement firm, then two fone interviews.
 After phone interviews two trips to Columbus, OH for meetings with 9 employees.
 Overall took 13 weeks from initial conversation to offer letter.
 Very methodical process, thorough and organized.
 Got good opportunities to talk to employees and they with me.

 Interview Question – What makes you the person for the job and not the other people being interviewed?
 View Answer

 Test Technician Interview (Negative Experience; Very Easy Interview)

 I applied through an employee referral and the process took 2 weeks - interviewed at Emerson Network Power in January 2008.

 Interview Details – Lame electronic theory test, and an interveiw with Villareal.

 Interview Question – Not to many questions asked Answer Question

 Negotiation Details – NONE, you get what they give you, just like the work environment.